What the Brief Covers

 - Dig into prior context — if you’ve met this investor before, ask Richard to surface what came out of the last call and what to address or build on this time

 Ask specific questions.
-“How should I prep?” is less useful than “This investor just led a Series A in a competitor — how should I address that on the call?”
-Richard has full context on the investor’s profile, your company, and the history of this relationship in your pipeline.
+“How should I prepare?” is less useful than “This investor just led a Series A in a competitor — how should I address that on the call?”
+Richard has full context on the investor’s profile, your company, and the history of the specific relationship in your pipeline.